microtrain/bootcamp/04-CSS/02-CSS_Preprocessors.md

 ````

 ## Extend/Inheritance
-Another example of calling multiple classes is in the footer navigation.
+Other examples of calling multiple classes is in the footer navigation as well as the #Content and #Sidebar divs.
 ````
 <ul class="nav-inline pull-right" role="navigation">
 ````

 Another method of reuse in SASS is *@extend* so ````.sample{@extend .example;}```` would apply the *.example*'s style declaration to *.sample*.

-### Exercise 4
+### Exercise 5
 Remove the class declaration from the from the footer navigation element then add the following to the bottom of */var/www/about/css/src/main.scss*.
 ````
 #Footer ul[role="navigation"] {